-CRITERIA INDICATOR

-CRITICAL NON-CRITICAL

-7.8 Practices maintain the quality and availability of surface and ground water.
-7.8.2.
-Water courses and wetlands are protected, including the maintenance and restoration of riparian zones and other buffer zones during or before replanting, in accordance with the "RSPO Manual on BMPs for the management and rehabilitation of riparian reserves" (April 2017) or Simplified Guide Management and Rehabilitation of Riparian Reserves (2018).
-7.8.1.
-A water management plan is available and is implemented to support efficient use of water sources and continuous availability and avoid negative impacts on other users in the catchment.
-The plan referred to contains the following matters: a.
-The unit of certification does not limit access to clean water or does not pollute the water used by the community. b.
-Workers have adequate access to clean water 7.8.3.
-Mill effluent is managed according to applicable regulations.
-The quality of mill effluent discharged, especially BOD (Biochemical Oxygen Demand) is

-monitored in accordance with applicable regulations.
-7.8.4.
-Mill water use per tonne of FFB is monitored and recorded.
+Criteria Indicator 7.8 Practices maintain the quality and availability of surface and groundwater.
+7.8.1 A water management plan is available and is implemented to support efficient use of water sources and continuous availability and avoid negative impacts on other users in the catchment.
+The plan referred to contains the following matters: 1 a) The unit of certification does not limit access to clean water or does not pollute the water used by the community.b) Workers have adequate access to clean water.
+7.8.2 (C) Water courses and wetlands are protected, including the maintenance and restoration of riparian zones and other buffer zones during or before replanting, in accordance with the "RSPO Manual on BMPs for the management and rehabilitation of riparian reserves" (April 2017) or Simplified Guide Management and Rehabilitation of Riparian Reserves (2018).
+7.8.3 Mill effluent is managed according to applicable regulations.
+The quality of mill effluent discharged, especially BOD (Biochemical Oxygen Demand) is monitored in accordance with applicable regulations.
+7.8.4 Mill water use per tonne of FFB is monitored and recorded.